georgens2004/python-football/README.md

 ## Game

-Here is a basic lineup (don't blame me, I don't play football at all) You are playing 5 vs 5, everytime you controll only one player in your team (left one).
-At the start of the game your controlled player is `3`, you can switch player anytime.
+You are playing 5v5 football game.
+Everytime you controll only one player in your team (left one).
+At the start of the game your controlled player is `6`, you can switch player anytime.

 ![Screenshot](screenshots/game_start.png)